 If you’re a judge, court administrator, or legislator who has an interest in learning more or taking action, we’d love to support you.
 Please reach out.

-You can email Upsolve CEO Rohan Pavuluri at email@example.com.
+You can email Upsolve CEO Jonathan Petts at firstname.lastname@example.org.